ASH: Archaic Sealed Heat: Setting and characters

 ASH is set in an unnamed fantasy world divided between three kingdoms, Millinear, Sumnelthia and Aceshin.
-Out of the three, Samnersia and Acesin are in a state of war with each other, with recent mechanical soldiers dubbed the Mechanics said to be from Acesin inflaming the conflict.
-In ancient times, a magical flame that burned all to magical ash was sealed away from the world, but in the game's opening is released and begins wreaking havoc across the world in the form of creatures called Salamanders.
+Samnersia and Acesin are in a state of war with each other, with mechanical soldiers dubbed the Mechanics said to be from Acesin inflaming the conflict.
+In ancient times, a magical flame that burned all to magical ash was sealed away.
+It is released in the game's opening and begins wreaking havoc across the world in the form of creatures called Salamanders and the greater Flame Serpent.

-The main protagonist is Aisya, who as the game opens is being crowned as the queen of Millinear.
-Her journey is accompanied by her regent Bullnequ, a loyal figure who supported her through her childhood.
-She is joined by Dan, a soldier of Sumnelthia; Cootrolan, a sentient Mechanic; Emu, a member of the reclusive Forest People; Maritie, Acesin's princess who likewise chases the Flame Serpent; and Jeekwawen, a mercenary swordsman.
+The main protagonist is Aisya, whose coronation as princess of Millinear takes place during the game's opening.
+In her journey, she is accompanied by her regent Bullnequ, a loyal figure who supported her through her childhood.
+She is also joined by Dan, a soldier of Sumnelthia; Cootrolan, a sentient Mechanic; Emu, a member of the reclusive Forest People; Maritie, Acesin's princess who likewise chases the Flame Serpent; and Jeekwawen, a mercenary swordsman.
 They end up clashing with Bamyganant, a soldier from the planet's future who leads a Mechanic faction.